catalystdao/catalyst-underwriter/README.md

     - The `privateKey` of the account that will submit the underwrite transactions on all chains must be defined at this point.
     - Default configuration for the `monitor`, `listener`, `underwriter`, `expirer` and `wallet` can also be specified at this point.
 - `ambs`: The AMBs configuration.
-- `chains`: Defines the configuration for each of the chains to be supported by the relayer.
+- `chains`: Defines the configuration for each of the chains to be supported by the Underwriter.
     - This includes the `chainId` and the `rpc` to be used for the chain.
     - Each chain may override the global services configurations (those defined under the `global` configuration), and `amb` configurations.
 - `endpoints`: The Catalyst endpoints of which swaps to underwrite.